realanmup/herd-extensions/readme.md

-# Herd Extensions build on Mac M2
+# Herd Extensions build on Mac

+## list of extensions
+1. xdebug.so
+2. mongodb